NASA ushering in new era with SpaceX Crew Dragon launch | WSGW 790 AM & 100.5 FM

 “We’re expecting a large turnout,” she said.
 “We do want folks to celebrate with us (but) we do want people to be careful when they’re out there.
 We’d be really sad if this was a super-spreader event.”

 COVID aside, NASA and SpaceX managers held a launch readiness review Friday to assess the weather and the performance of the Falcon 9 rocket’s nine first stage engines during a test firing Wednesday.
-The engines received a clean bill of health and forecasters predicted a 70% chance of acceptable weather at the launch site.
+The engines received a clean bill of health and forecasters predicted a 60% chance of acceptable weather at the launch site Sunday.

-“Landing weather for the first stage is a big deal,” Lueders said.
+“Landing weather for the first stage is a big deal,” Lueders said Thursday.
 “It’s the stage we’ll be using for Crew-2, so we care about it.
 Not that we don’t care about them (all), but this is an important stage.”

 NASA is counting on the Crew-1 flight and follow-on missions by SpaceX and Boeing to end the agency’s sole reliance on Russian Soyuz spacecraft for trips to and from low-Earth orbit.
 NASA has spent $4 billion since 2006 buying seats aboard Soyuz spacecraft and another $6 billion to date on its Commercial Crew Program, ultimately awarding contracts to SpaceX and Boeing.